juraj80/mongoDB_basic_syntax/README.md

         '165.227.175.56'
         )
 ```
 Now if we run this, it will probably going to timeout.
-We already saw we can't connect to the server.
-So we need to push
+We already saw we can't connect to the server, so we need to push
-this up to the git repository.
+this up to the git repository and clone it to the webserver.

 1. First push your deployment files to the git and then clone them on your webserver.
-2. Create and activate virtual env for your python packages
+2. Then create and activate virtual env on the webservet in order to pip install of mongoengine package.
 3. Install mongoengine package
-4. Run the script with your app.
+4. Finally run the service_app.py file within your env

 ```
 root@thewebserver:~/service-deploy# apt-get install python3-venv